Yordan Alvarez Preview, Player Props: Astros vs. Tigers

-On Friday, Yordan Alvarez (.361 slugging percentage in past 10 games, with no homers) and the Houston Astros face the Detroit Tigers, whose starting pitcher will be Matt Manning.
-First pitch is at 6:40 PM ET.
+Yordan Alvarez -- with a slugging percentage of .343 in his past 10 games (including no home runs) -- will be in action for the Houston Astros versus the Detroit Tigers, with Eduardo Rodriguez on the mound, on August 26 at 6:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.
+In his previous game he had a hitless performance (0-for-3) against the Tigers.

 Yordan Alvarez Game Info & Props vs. the Tigers